HeberthVG/SimuladorCache/README.md

     All parameters are ints.
     $ ./Run  <associativity [bytes]>  <cache size [bytes]> <block size [bytes]>

-*associativity:
+    Associativity:
         1 for direct mapping.
         2 for 2-way associative.
         4 for 4-way associative.
         And so on...

+USE:

-*example: $ ./Run  1  256000 8
+    $ ./Run  1  256000 8
     -Get miss rate for a cache of size 256 kB, block size of 8 B and direct mapping.

 NOTE: please put and rename "*.trace" to "memory.trace" into ~/"path-to"/SimuladorCache/